Download PDF

 - FDI Inflow:

-Botswana’s economic freedom score is 64.8, making its economy the 61st freest in the 2022 Index.
-Botswana is ranked 3rd among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional and world averages.
+Botswana’s economic freedom score is 64.9, making its economy the 52nd freest in the 2023 Index.
+Its score is essentially unchanged from last year.
+Botswana is ranked 3rd out of 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional and world averages.

 Background

-Sparsely populated Botswana has a land area that is larger than Spain and dominated by the vast Kalahari Desert.
+Sparsely populated Botswana’s land area is larger than Spain and dominated by the vast Kalahari Desert.
 The Botswana Democratic Party (BDP) has governed this multiparty democracy since independence from the United Kingdom in 1966.
-Despite a challenge from a party led by former President Ian Khama and other opposition groups, the BDP expanded its share of the vote in 2019 elections, securing the continued tenure of President Mokgweetsi Masisi.
+Despite a challenge from former President Ian Khama’s party and other opposition groups, the BDP managed to secure President Mokgweetsi Masisi’s continued tenure in the 2019 elections.
 Risks to political stability remain low.
 Botswana has abundant diamonds and other natural resources, a market-oriented economy, and one of Africa’s highest sovereign credit ratings.
-Ecotourism in the country’s extensive nature preserves is helping to diversify the economy.
+Ecotourism in its extensive nature preserves is helping to diversify the economy.

 Rule of Law